h0uter/old-portfolio/_posts/2019-04-02-Hannover-Messe-Skelex.md

 <!--
 ![Wouter_explaining_Skelex_360.jpg](/assets/images/2019-04-02-Hannover-Messe-Skelex/Wouter_explaining_Skelex_360.jpg) -->

-I got to represent Skelex at the largest industrial tech event in Germany, the Hannover Messe with 6.500 exhibitors and 250.000 visitors.
+I represented Skelex at the largest industrial tech event in Germany, the Hannover Messe with 6.500 exhibitors and 250.000 visitors.
 Skelex designs and manufactures passive upperbody exoskeletons.
 I advised our international audience regarding the possibilities of augmenting their workforce with the Skelex 360